"

 David Colameco, M.Ed.

-The American Welding Society defines welding as, “A joining process producing coalescence of materials by heating them to the welding temperature, with or without the application of pressure or by the application of pressure alone, and with or without the use of filler metal” (AWS, 2020).
-This definition covers a lot of different joining techniques, which makes the world of welding such a rewarding experience and career that can go in many different directions.
+The American Welding Society (AWS) defines welding as such: “A joining process producing coalescence of materials by heating them to the welding temperature, with or without the application of pressure or by the application of pressure alone, and with or without the use of filler metal” (American Welding Society, 2020).
+This definition covers a lot of different joining techniques, which is what makes the world of welding such a rewarding experience and career that can go in many different directions.

 Welding has been performed for thousands of years.
-Metals were likely discovered by our ancestors when making fires near stones on sand.
+Metals were likely discovered by our ancestors when they were making fires near stones on sand.
 The heat from the fire melted the metal contained within the stones, which then oozed out.
-The importance of sand is that it makes solidified metal more visible to the naked eye, especially if there are only small quantities of metal that exits from the stones.
-Our ancestors then found ways to use the metal to change their lives; through improved quality of life, hunting, and defense or military purposes.
-Metals play such an important role in the development of civilizations that historians name whole periods of time after them, such as the Bronze Age and Iron Age.
+The importance of sand is that it makes solidified metal more visible to the naked eye, especially if there are only small quantities of metal that exit the stones.
+Our ancestors then found ways to use the metal to change their lives through improved quality of life, hunting, and defense or military purposes.
+Metals played such an important role in the development of civilizations that historians named whole periods of time after them, such as the Bronze Age and Iron Age.

 The benefits of metal to societies are the driving force for metallurgical advancements.
-All of us strive to be better people for ourselves, friends and/or families, and just like our bright and dark points in our pasts, so too do societies and their uses of metal.
 The authors of this book and your instructors are introducing welding to you so you can enter a rewarding career that benefits not only your life but society as well.

-Modern mass production welding first started using oxy fuel processes, such as oxy-acetylene.
-Today, oxy-acetylene is used more for cutting base material than it is used for welding, your technical program at school probably offers oxy-acetylene welding with a focus on cutting.
-Oxy-acetylene is a high heat process that is great for metals such as copper which have high thermal conductivities which makes heating them up a time consuming process.
-A chapter on Oxy-Acetylene cutting has been included in this book.
-Figure 20.1 shows a welder in 1942, using the Oxy-Acetylene process to weld pipe together.
+Mass production welding used oxy-fuel processes, such as oxy-acetylene.
+Today, oxy-acetylene is used more for cutting base material than it is used for welding (your technical program at school probably offers oxy-acetylene welding with a focus on cutting).
+Oxy-acetylene is a high-heat process that is great for metals that have high thermal conductivities (such as copper), which makes heating them up a time-consuming process.

 Welder sitting while smoking and Oxy-Fuel Welding pieces of spiral piping together.